LunsfordSpace/README-Assistance/README Template.md

 #### For your own sake.
-Do not copy and paste this, breakdown the components and learn what each does, and what you want to use as your template.
+Do not copy and paste this!
+Breakdown the components and learn what each does, and pick what you want to use as your own template.

 ---